This article has been updated with new features for 2018.

 Hundreds of vendors are at war for a piece of the HR software market.
-Of the companies that aspire to rule your vast and complex human resources technology, perhaps the most epic battle persists between Peoplesoft and Workday.
+Of the companies that aspire to rule your vast and complex human resources technology, perhaps the most epic battle persists between PeopleSoft and Workday.
+Their 2018 market share is neck and neck, with PeopleSoft at 8.5 percent of the market and Workday at 8.97 percent.

 Both are strong choices with a loyal customer base.
 Both companies provide solid, global, horizontal HR and ERP solutions for enterprises.
 Both help large businesses standardize processes to increase organizational efficiency.